Nitro-Mekatronik/NitroSmartDocs/CONTRIBUTING.md

 ### Writing style

-1. Write headers and button and field names as presented in the nopCommerce admin area or public site.
+1. Write headers and button and field names as presented in the nitrosmart admin area or public site.
 Don't use capital letters and the CAPSLOCK key unnecessarily.
 For example:
 	* If you are referring to a message template list page, write: **Content management → Message templates** and not **Content Management → Message Templates**
 	* Use the **Edit** button, not the **EDIT** button
 	* Follow correct brand name spelling: **PayPal Smart Payment Buttons**